Johann Leopold, Hereditary Prince of Saxe-Coburg and Gotha

-Johann Leopold, Hereditary Prince of Saxe-Coburg and Gotha (in German: Johann Leopold William Albert Ferdinand Victor; 2 August 1906 – 4 May 1972) was the eldest son of Charles Edward, Duke of Saxe-Coburg and Gotha, and Princess Victoria Adelaide of Schleswig-Holstein-Sonderburg-Glücksburg.
+Johann Leopold, Hereditary Prince of Saxe-Coburg and Gotha (in German: Johann Leopold William Albert Ferdinand Viktor; 2 August 1906 – 4 May 1972) was the eldest son of Charles Edward, Duke of Saxe-Coburg and Gotha, and Princess Victoria Adelaide of Schleswig-Holstein-Sonderburg-Glücksburg.

 Early life

 Johann Leopold was born 2 August 1906 at Callenberg Castle in Coburg as the eldest son of Charles Edward, Duke of Saxe-Coburg and Gotha, and Princess Victoria Adelaide of Schleswig-Holstein-Sonderburg-Glücksburg.

 He was heir-apparent, from his birth, until the forced abdication of his father on 18 November 1918, to Saxe-Coburg and Gotha.
 The abdication was a result of the German Revolution.

+As a youth in Germany's politically unsettled post-World War I period Johann Leopold was involved in right wing paramilitary activity supported by his father.

 Marriage

 Charles Edward hoped to arrange a marriage between Prince Johann Leopold and Princess Juliana, heir presumptive to his first cousin Queen Wilhelmina of the Netherlands.
 The match never materialized, with Charles Edward blaming his "useless" son.

-Johann Leopold's first wife was Feodora Marie Alma Margarete, Baroness von der Horst (1905–1991), who divorced Wolf Sigismund, Baron Pergler von Perglas, in 1931.
+Johann Leopold's first wife was Baroness Feodora Marie Alma Margarete von der Horst (1905–1991), who divorced Wolf Sigismund, Baron Pergler von Perglas, in 1931.
 They married morganatically on 9 March 1932.
 The prince was forced to cede his own succession rights at the time of the marriage.
 The couple had three children and were divorced on 27 February 1962.
 His second wife was Maria Theresa Elizabeth Reindl (1908–1996), whom he married morganatically on 3 May 1963.
 They had no children.

 Issue

-The Prince had three children by his first wife, all barred from the succession of the duchy of Saxe-Coburg and Gotha, but not barred from the succession of the United Kingdom nor the Dukedom of Albany.
+Hubertus

+Hubertus Prinz von Sachsen-Coburg und Gotha (b.
+8 December 1961) is the eldest son of Ernst-Leopold and his first wife, Ingeborg Henig.
+He was born at Herrenberg, West Germany, during the Cold War when part of his family's hereditary lands, located in West Germany, were retained by the Coburgs, while other portions were behind the Iron Curtain.
+Hubertus lived mostly in Bavaria following his parents' 1963 divorce and raised by his mother.
+He married Barbara Weissmann (b.
+Kaiserslautern, 21 May 1959), daughter of Eugen Weissmann and wife Renate Spettel, on 9 March 1993 at Garmisch-Partenkirchen and they were divorced on 12 September 2012 in the same city.
+They have one son, Sebastian Prinz von Sachsen-Coburg und Gotha born on 16 Jan 1994, who lived with his mother as of 2015.
+Hubertus administers family properties and lives in Garmisch-Partenkirchen.